Meet the Aikido Shusekai Instructors

 AZZIA WALKER SENSEI, 3rd Dan, is the co-founder and manager of Aikido Shusekai, and the instructor for our award-winning All Girls Aikido program.

 Azzia Sensei earned a degree in philosophy at U.C.
-Berkeley, and now works with adorable babies and toddlers when she’s not in the dojo teaching Aikido.
+Berkeley, and now has a private practice as a coach for individuals and families when she’s not in the dojo teaching Aikido.
 She is the brains behind the Aikido Shusekai Facebook Page and the Aikido Shusekai Twitter Feed, and the person who can help you out with all your questions about how to get started in your Aikido training.

 JOY REICHART SENSEI, 2nd Dan, teaches our Monday night beginner classes.
 Joy Sensei is a writer, artist, designer, and certified Integral Coach.
 She also works as Communications Director for the Integral Coaching school New Ventures West.